dponline-nl/FM_four-card-feature/README.md

 ### The challenge

-Your challenge is to build out this 3-column preview card component and get it looking as close to the design as possible.
+Your challenge is to build out this feature section and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+Your users should:

--   View the optimal layout depending on their device's screen size
+-   View the optimal layout for the site depending on their device's screen size
--   See hover states for interactive elements

 ### Screenshot